percona/percona-helm-charts/charts/pg-operator/README.md

-# postgres-operator: A chart for installing the Percona Kubernetes operator for PostgreSQL
+# pg-operator: A chart for installing the Percona Kubernetes operator for PostgreSQL

 This chart implements Percona PostgreSQL operator deployment.
 The Operator itself can be found here:
 * <https://github.com/percona/percona-postgresql-operator>